duncanturk/haw-hof-bachelor-latex/README.md

 ## How to use

-### Adjusments
+### Adjustments

 The `main.tex` is the root source file that will be compiled, it contains package includes, command definitions and global style settings.
-It's not necessary to change it.
+It contains PDF-meta information in a `\hypersetup` call that should be adjusted.
 It `\input`s all other files.

 The `titlepage.tex` file contains information about author, title and so on.
 These should be replaced.